No. 2 Gonzaga preparing for tough test against blue collar Michigan State on board USS Abraham Lincoln

-SAN DIEGO — As of Thursday morning, three active US Navy ships were in San Diego harbor.
+SAN DIEGO, California — As of 9:00 AM this morning, there were three active US Navy ships in San Diego harbor.
 That number was reduced to two following the deployment of the USS Makin Island to the West Pacific this morning.
 The remaining two vessels are the USS Carl Vinson and the site for Friday’s matchup between No. 2 Gonzaga and Michigan State, the USS Abraham Lincoln.

 Gonzaga head coach Mark Few and his players are excited for the unique opportunity on Veterans Day to play a basketball game aboard an aircraft carrier.